tikishen/final-project-539/README.md

  - **jQuery is used for Foodie Blog Page.**<br>
 The heart-like icon was dark grey initially.
 When clicking the icon, it became to red, triggling style in ".like" class.<br>

+### Each page must validate on w3 and aXe
+Yes, except w3 errors on lightbox, but it was acceptable for the previous assignment.

+### What I have changed after demo?
+The navigation can clearly display the current page, implemeted by bootstrap nav-tabs and active classes.

 ## Extras
 ### Accessibility